Frequently Asked Questions

 Can ride share drivers cancel a ride?

-Yes, as independent contractors of licensed and authorized Transportation Network Companies (TNC's) drivers are allowed to cancel for any reason, up until and including the time they pick you up, and usually that reason is undisclosed.
+Yes, as independent contractors of Transportation Network Companies (TNC's), drivers have the freedom of choice to cancel for any reason, up until and including the time they pick you up, and usually that reason is undisclosed.
 Though we can not prevent this from happening, GoGoGrandparent works on your behalf to find you replacement drivers right away.
-If a driver cancels, we notified by the TNC's immediately and we will find a replacement driver on your behalf and call you with more information about your new ride.
+If a driver cancels, we notified by the TNC's immediately and we will find a replacement driver on your behalf and call you with more information about the new driver that has accepted your ride request.

 Can I be charged a fee when a ride share driver cancels a ride?